-Term vs. whole life insurance comparison
+How whole life insurance works

 What are the pros of term life insurance?

 The advantages of term life insurance include lower premiums and no built-in extras.

 What are the cons of term life insurance?

-- Your insurability status may change.
-Renewal eligibility risks mean that, if your health worsens and your insurance has expired, it may be tough (or impossible) to find an insurer willing to open a new policy for you.
+- The term will expire.
+A term policy has an end date, so if you want to extend coverage later on, you will either have to apply and be approved for new life insurance or do without it.
+If your health worsens and your insurance has expired, it may be tough (or impossible) to find an insurer willing to open a new policy for you.
 If you do open a new policy, premiums are likely to be higher because you’ve grown older.

 - Premiums may increase on term life policies issued by some insurers.
 If this applies to you, the increase would happen at the interval outlined in your contract.
 For example, increases may happen yearly or once every few years.
-However, most organizations do offer level term policies, in which premiums stay constant.
+However, most insurance providers offer level term policies, in which premiums stay constant.
 If you sign up for life insurance with a constant premium, your bill will stay the same the entire time the policy is active.

 What are the pros of whole life insurance?